-- (a) a fine not exceeding \$1,000; and - (b) if he or she has been elected to office, a further fine not exceeding \$400 for every day that he or she continues to hold office until the return is filed.
+- a. a fine not exceeding \$1,000; and - b. if they has been elected to office, a further fine not exceeding \$400 for every day that they continues to hold office until the return is filed.

 112D Filing a false return of electoral donations and expenses